The Value Of The One Page Strategic Plan.

 Having all these lofty goals, a foundation for corporate culture and a brand promise is a great start.
 However, it is vital to design a system that can quantify and validate your efforts.

 Employee Satisfaction: In the end, most businesses are run by people.
-Having happy, fulfilled people will impact your bottom line and goal achievement in a positive way.
-Develop an effective approach to tracking progress with employee satisfaction.
+Having happy, fulfilled people will impact your bottom line and goal achievement positively.
+Develop a practical approach to tracking progress with employee satisfaction.

 Best & Worst Products: The Pareto Principle at work here.
 How much revenue is being driven by your best products and services?
 What services are consuming excess resources and don’t deliver much value to your bottom line?
 Establish a system for distinguishing your best products and services from your worst!